-Apollo 18 is a SF/Horror movie presented as newly-found film footage taken by the crew of a lost 1970s lunar landing mission.
+Apollo 18 is a SF/Horror movie presented as newly-found film footage taken by the fictional crew of a lost 1970s lunar landing mission.
 The Apollo 18 film uses real NASA movie footage from the Moon (some of it doctored with CGI) and new studio-shot footage with actors and special effects to tell its story.
-In reality there was a planned Apollo 18 mission but it never left the ground.
+In reality there really was a planned Apollo 18 mission but it never left the ground.
 Let us examine Apollo 18 and other lost Moon voyages.

 (NB if you are looking for a discussion of the realism of the movie Apollo 18, see my review.)